EMODnet/EMODnet-Biology-Benthos_greater_North_Sea/README.md

 ├── data/
 │   ├── derived_data/
 │   └── raw_data/
+│         ├── byDataset/
+│         └── byTrait/
 ├── docs/
+└── product/
+    ├── maps/
-├── product/
+    ├── species_plots/
-└── scripts/
+    └── species_rasters/

 ```

-* **analysis** - Markdown notebook with the general workflow used in this product
+* **analysis** - Markdown notebook with the general workflow used in this product, All R code used during the analysis is incorporated into the Markdown notebook.
+For consistency reasons, the code is not replicated as independent scripts.
+If needed, code chunks can easily be extracted from the notebook.
 * **data** - Raw and derived data.
 Note that due to the data size, these directories do not contain the actual mass of data of the project.
 The directories are made to store data when the project is running.
 There are a few ancillary files in derived_data, needed for running the download and producing maps
 * **docs** - Rendered report of the Markdown document
 * **product** - Output product files.
-A pdf file with maps of the species distributions, and a binary Rdata file with the species presences by event, as well as the characteristics of the events (date and place).
-* **scripts** - The code used for the project.
-The Markdown document sources these scripts, without actually reproducing them
+The subdirectory maps contains general files with the results of the analysis for all species found 200 times or more (note that for the rarer species no output is produced, although this can easily be done using the provided code).
+There are three files. spe.csv is a very large csv file recording for each species and each sampling event whether the species was present (1), absent (0) or not looked for (NA).
+This information is also stored in the binary file spe.Rdata that can only be read from R. The names and some attributes of the species in spe.csv are stored in specieslist.csv.
+For each species, a raster is made with fraction presences, and stored as a geotiff file in the subdirectory species_rasters.
+The rasters are plotted and stored per species in the subdirectory species_plots.

 ## Data series